-In the UK, there are two kinds of design rights that protect the various aspects of your product.
-Whether that is the form of a chair, or the packaging of a tech device, or a fashion item.
+In the UK, there are two primary types of design rights that protect the various aspects of your product.
+Whether that is the form of a chair, the packaging of a tech device, or a fashion item.
 This is very distinct from trademarks, which protect logos or names and also distinct from patents, which protect how products work.

 Key take away?
 Design rights focus solely on how things look.